MasonProtter/CodeCells.jl/README.md

 # CodeCells.jl

-CodeCells.jl is an attempt to combine julia scripts, REPL based workflows, [Revise.jl](https://github.com/timholy/Revise.jl), and some aspects of notebook workflows into a lightweight package without trying to replace your REPL or your preferred text editor.
+CodeCells.jl is an attempt to combine REPL based workflows, [Revise.jl](https://github.com/timholy/Revise.jl), and some aspects of notebook workflows into a lightweight package without trying to take away your REPL or your preferred text editor.

 The idea is simple, suppose you have a file `foo.jl` with contents
 ``` julia